coxmediagroup/uidev-assignment-extended/README.md

 ####Fonts

 Use the Google font Oswald for the web page headers.
-Use the default Bootstap framework font for the web page body text, however change the default font size for the body to 16px.
+Use the default Bootstrap framework font for the web page body text, however change the default font size for the body to 16px.
 This will require changing a global variable and recompiling your bootstrap CSS file.

 ####Evaluation of assignment